-Principal Investigator, Research Group Leader – MPI for Biology of Ageing
+Research Group Leader – MPI for Biology of Aging

 In our past work, we made the fundamental observation that, as a conserved feature, autophagosomes form in spatial, physical, and functional association with ER exit sites, functionally specialized subregions of the endoplasmic reticulum (ER) that form COPII transport vesicles.
 These observations prompted us to analyse the functional relationship between the ER and autophagy in more detail and led to our recent discovery that lipid droplets, conserved storage compartments for neutral lipids, play a crucial role in autophagy regulation by maintaining ER homeostasis.
 Specifically, lipid droplets regulate the phospholipid composition of membranes and prevent ER stress by buffering de novo fatty acid synthesis in order to allow intact autophagosome formation in response to nutrient stress.

 We are working towards a comprehensive understanding of the regulatory mechanisms of autophagy at mechanistic and system-wide level.
-As a long-term goal, we envision that uncovering fundamental principles will provide us with a unique opportunity to explore the therapeutic potential of intelligently modifying autophagy regulation for ageing and age-associated diseases in a targeted manner in higher organisms.
+As a long-term goal, we envision that uncovering fundamental principles will provide us with a unique opportunity to explore the therapeutic potential of intelligently modifying autophagy regulation for aging and aging-associated diseases in a targeted manner in higher organisms.

 We use Saccharomyces cerevisiae and mammalian cell culture as model systems and employ an interdisciplinary approach ranging from biochemistry, genetics, fluorescence microscopy, synthetic biology to system-wide analyses including whole proteome profiling, protein interaction networks and automated high-throughput flow-cytometry.